-More than three decades ago, the introduction of computer transformed the workstations.
-Moreover, personal computers with Internet capabilities at home has led to a progressive increase in computer usage.
-This affects our healthy vision.
+More than three decades ago, the introduction of computer transformed workstations.
+Moreover, personal computers with Internet capabilities at home have led to a progressive increase in computer usage.
+This may affect our healthy vision.

 Before the arrival of computers, office work involved a variety of activities including typing, filing, reading, and writing.
 Of note is the fact that each activity was sufficiently wide-ranging in the wants of posture and vision.
-These activities mandated natural break from the previous activity.
+These activities mandated a natural break from the previous activity.
 Nevertheless, the introduction of computers combined these tasks to where most can be achieved without moving from the workstation.
-While work as such is made easier and faster, it doesn’t fall in line for a healthy vision.
+While work has become easier and faster, it doesn’t fall in line with a healthy vision.

-Further, compared with an equivalent hard copy reading, a higher percentage of incomplete blinks occur during computer screen reading, which may be the reason for increased visual fatigue.
+Further, compared with equivalent hard copy reading, a higher percentage of incomplete blinks occur during computer screen reading, which may be the reason for increased visual fatigue.
 Other eye-related symptoms may include eye strain which includes pain in or around the eyes, blurred vision, headache, and occasional double vision and dry eye, irritated eyes, watery eyes.
-Brightness or direct glare conditions also cause increased eyestrain and development of neck pain, shoulder pain.
-The type of light discharged by computer screens affects the alertness and thought performance levels and various 24-hour cycles in one’s body.
+Brightness or direct glare conditions also cause increased eye strain and development of neck pain, shoulder pain.
+The type of light discharged by a computer screen affects the alertness and thought performance levels and various 24-hour cycles in one’s body.

-Some symptoms like blurred vision need a correction to optimize patient comfort during computer operation.
+Some symptoms like blurred vision need a correction to optimize patient comfort during computer operations.

-- Maintain ideal distance from the screen, between 20-40 inches
+- Maintain ideal distance from the screen, approx 20-40 inches.

 - Ensure frequent breaks from near-work on the computer screen: 5-10 minutes every hour.
 Several web alert apps are available to remind you to look away from the screen or take breaks.
 Install one!